MaximeCordeil/IATK/README.md

 ## VR Visualisation
 #### VRTK VR/AR Visualisation with interactable handles for scaling
 To create a pre-configured **VR Visualisation** object: right click in the hierarchy, IATK/VR Visualisation.
 Drag and drop a **Data Source** object in the *Data Source* field of the VR Visualisation object.
 VR Visulisations use [VRTK v4 Tilia packages](https://www.vrtk.io/tilia.html) and support any [OpenXR compatible headset](https://www.khronos.org/conformance/adopters/conformant-products/openxr), including Oculus Quest, Oculus Quest 2, Microsoft HoloLens, and Valve Index.
-Please note that VR Visualisations currently only work with scatterplot visulisations.
+Please note that VR Visualisations are currently only configured to work with scatterplot visulisations, other visulisation types will need to be manually configured.

 <img width="280" alt="image" src="https://user-images.githubusercontent.com/1362512/173139106-914f7ce0-14cc-4f92-8c47-cab728505e42.png">